-The Master of Science in Business Administration (MBA) at Atlantis University is an intensive graduate degree program designed to instruct students in the theories and practices of the modern business world.
+The Master of Science in Business Administration (MS) at Atlantis University is an intensive graduate degree program designed to instruct students in the theories and practices of the modern business world.
 The program is designed to prepare students for positions of leadership, and to provide students with a broad comprehensive view of the total business organization.

-The program provides knowledge, skills and abilities related to the theories and practices of the modern leadership, management and decision making environment.
-It offers a functional business foundation, projected towards modern business administration, research, analytical, communicative and technological skills, allowing students to contribute intellectually to the profession of business administration.
+The MBA program aims to improve decision-making capabilities of our students by providing a functional business foundation and enhancing their analytical, communicational, and technological skills, enabling students to contribute intellectually to the business profession.